ShindouMihou/siopao/README.md

 - [x] `File.MoveTo(dir)`: moves the file to a new directory, the opposite  of `File.Rename`, keeps the file name and extension, but changes the folder.
 - [x] `File.DeleteRecursively`: deletes the file or folder. if it's a folder and has contents, deletes the contents recursively.
 - [x] `File.Delete`: deletes the file or empty folder. if it's a folder and has contents, errors out.
+- [x] `File.MkdirParent`: makes all the directory of the path, includes the path itself if it is a directory.
+- [x] `File.IsDir`: checks whether the path is a directory, this is cached.
+- [x] `File.UncachedIsDir`: checks whether the path is a directory, this is uncached and results in a system call all the time.
+- [x] `File.Recurse`: recursively looks into the items inside the directory, can also go down levels deep when `nested` is `true`.

 all the `File` methods except the ones that opens a stream will lazily open the file, which means that we open the file when needed and close it immediately after being used, as such, it is recommended to use the streaming methods when needing to write multiple times to the file.